uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Makes possible to login strapi via oauth provider, currently only implemented for keycloak

 - https://github.com/dej10/strapi-plugin-file-system /202312/js
-  - plugin for Strapi that provides endpoints to interact with the file system, allowing you to retrieve folders and files.
+  - a plugin for Strapi that provides endpoints to interact with the media library, allowing you to retrieve folders and files

 - https://github.com/ChristopheCVB/strapi-plugin-soft-delete /202312/ts
   - Powerful Strapi based Soft Delete feature, never loose content again